emipa606/PawnsPaintRestored/README.md

 You can change them!
 They are located in the following folder on your hard drive:
 **Steam installation location\SteamApps\workshop\content\294100\2449797994\Textures\Things\Building\Art**

-If you'd like to make your own paintings, you can https://github.com/faeldray/PawnsPaintRestored/releases/tag/source]download templates that were made with paint.net and Photoshop.
+If you'd like to make your own paintings, you can [https://github.com/faeldray/PawnsPaintRestored/releases/tag/source](download templates) that were made with paint.net and Photoshop.
 All of the paintings that get loaded into a game are located in your local "Painting" folder, so you can add or remove them in there.

-If you want Wille's paintings back, download and unzip https://github.com/faeldray/PawnsPaintRestored/releases/tag/paintings]this file, delete the "Painting" folder on your computer, and paste the new "Painting" folder in its place.
+If you want Wille's paintings back, download and unzip [https://github.com/faeldray/PawnsPaintRestored/releases/tag/paintings](this file), delete the "Painting" folder on your computer, and paste the new "Painting" folder in its place.

 # Possible future features